-- 13.2.9.
+- 13.2.11.
 Theorem.
-Suppose (A, \mathfrak{m}) is a regular local ring containing its residue field k (i.e. A is a k-algebra).
-Then A is an integral domain. - 13.2.M.
+Suppose $(A, \mathfrak{m})$ is a regular local ring containing its residue field k (i.e. A is a k-algebra).
+Then A is an integral domain. - 13.2.R.
 EXERCISE.
 Suppose X is a variety over k, and p is a nonsingular k-valued point.
-Use Theorem 13.2.9 to show that only one irreducible component of X passes through p.
-(Your argument will apply without change to general Noetherian schemes using Fact 13.2.8.) - 13.2.N.
+Use Theorem 13.2.11 to show that only one irreducible component of X passes through p.
+(Your argument will apply without change to general Noetherian schemes using Fact 13.2.10.) - 13.2.S.
 EASY EXERCISE.
 Show that a nonsingular Noetherian scheme is irreducible if and only if it is connected.
-(Hint: Exercise 6.2.I.) - 13.2.10.
+(Hint: Exercise 6.2.I.) - 13.2.12.
 Remark: factoriality is weaker than nonsingularity.
 There are local rings that are singular but still factorial, so the implication factorial implies nonsingular is strict.
-Here are two examples, that we will verify later. - (i) The ring $A = k[x_1, \ldots, x_n]/(x_1^2 + \cdots + x_n^2)$ is a unique factorization domain when $n \geq 5$, so Spec A is factorial, but it is clearly singular at the origin.
-In this case where k is algebraically closed and characteristic not 2, the UFD fact will be shown in Exercise 15.2.T.
-More generally, it is a consequence of Grothendieck's proof (of a conjecture of Samuel) that a local Noetherian ring that is a complete intersection in particular a hypersurface that is factorial in codimension at most 3 must be factorial, [SGA2, Exp.
+Here are is an example that we will verify later.
+Suppose k is an algebraically closed field of characteristic not 2.
+Let $A = k[x_1, \ldots, x_n]/(x_1^2 + \cdots + x_n^2)$ .
+Note that Spec A is clearly singular at the origin.
+In Exercise 15.2.S, we will show that A is a unique factorization domain when $n \ge 5$ , so Spec A is factorial.
+Note that if n = 4, A is not a unique factorization domain, because of our friend the nonsingular quadric, see Exercise 13.1.D.
+(Aside: More generally, it is a consequence of Grothendieck's proof (of a conjecture of Samuel) that a local Noetherian ring that is a complete intersection in particular a hypersurface that is factorial in codimension at most 3 must be factorial, [SGA2, Exp.
 XI, Cor.
-3.14].
-The hypothesis $n \geq 5$ is necessary, because of our friend the nonsingular quadric, see Exercise 13.1.D. - (ii) If char $k \neq 2$, and k does not contain a square root of -1, then $k[x,y,z]/(x^2+y^2-z^2)$ is a unique factorization domain (see Exercise 15.2.R), but its spectrum is also clearly singular at the origin.
+3.14].)